mpr1255/dead_donor_replication/README.md

 Replication materials for "Execution by organ procurement: Breaching the dead donor rule in China" by Matthew P. Robertson and Jacob Lavee
 =====================================

-> This repository contains the replication materials for the above paper.
+> This repository contains the replication materials for the above paper, published here on April 4, 2022: https://onlinelibrary.wiley.com/doi/full/10.1111/ajt.16969.
 > Following is an explanation of the folder structure, the files, and the code that performed the analysis.

 ### Structure of the project